Clyde Crabtree

 Clyde Crabtree (November 3, 1905 – April 21, 1994), nicknamed "Cannonball Crabtree," was an American college and professional football player who was a halfback and quarterback in the National Football League (NFL) for a single season in 1930.
 Crabtree played college football for the University of Florida, and thereafter, he played professionally for the Frankford Yellow Jackets and Minneapolis Red Jackets of the NFL.

-Early years
+Early life

 Crabtree was born in Altoona, Iowa in 1905.
 He attended J. Sterling Morton High School in Cicero, Illinois, and played for the Morton Mustangs high school football team even though he was relatively short and slight of build.